With the Business Health Insights dashboard, you are able to view key membership, recruitment, and revenue metrics for your business.

 3. Average Active Clients

-How it’s calculated: Simple measure of the average active athletes in your Wodify account, across all locations, in the selected time period
+How it’s calculated: Simple measure of the average active clients in your Wodify account, across all locations, in the selected time period

 What it means to your business: Knowing your total client count will keep the other math in perspective.
 While headcount tends to be the red herring metric (it matters less than you think!) having an accurate client list means you can calculate the metrics that really matter, above.

 Best Practice: Have a client that is no longer a member of your gym?
-Be sure to deactivate their athlete profile to keep your numbers accurate.
+Be sure to deactivate their client profile to keep your numbers accurate.

 4. Active Clients Over Time